Cofinality spectrum theorems in model theory, set theory and general topology: There are no asymmetric cuts strictly below

 We begin by fine-tuning the construction of cuts.
-The idea of Claim \ref{o:seq} is that what was essential about $\langle \overline{d}, \overline{e} \rangle$ in \ref{m5} was that the elements of $\overline{d}$ grew in cardinality and those of $\overline{e}$ were sufficiently spaced.
-Here we show how to specify a minimum spacing for elements in the sequence representing the cut without losing the fact that (from the point of view of our model $M^+_1$) the cardinality genuinely grows.
+The idea of Claim \ref{o:seq} is that what was essential about $( \overline{d}, \overline{e} )$ in Lemma \ref{m5-subclaim} was that the elements of $\overline{d}$ increased in internal cardinality in the sense of \ref{c:15} and those of $\overline{e}$ were sufficiently spaced.
+Here we show how to specify a minimum spacing for elements in the sequence representing the cut without losing the fact that (from the point of view of $\cs$) the cardinality genuinely grows.
+Recall that addition and multiplication are available following Section \ref{s:towards}.